HOW TO USE WRITER’S BLOCK TO YOUR ADVANTAGE

 Writer’s block is that period when you are not able to get inspiration..
 It can come with symptoms like anxiety and a lack of confidence in your creative strengths.
 It is fueled by the pressure to produce consistently.
 As an anxiety sufferer, chile, shit gets real!

 Many people have suggested several ways to overcome writer’s block.
 Go for a walk.
 Change your environment.
 Listen to music.
-However, I do not want you feeling like a loser whenever you experience a block.
+However, I do not want you to feel like a loser whenever you experience a block.
 It is normal for every writer at one point or another.
-Besides, going through a creative constipation is a signal that you are being critical of yourself.
+Besides, going through creative constipation is a signal that you are being critical of yourself.